symetryml/KafkaSinkConnector/quickstart-symetryml.properties.md

 - default: true

 `sml.reconnect.backoff.max.ms`
 - The maximum period in ms allowed between tries to send a DataFrame to the SymetryML service.
 This value specifies the longest possible delay between tries.
-See the implementation of the graceful backoff algorithm in `sml.reconnect.backoff.ms` for how it is used.
+See our implementation of the graceful backoff algorithm in `sml.reconnect.backoff.ms` for how it is used.
 - default: 10000

 `sml.reconnect.backoff.ms`
 - The base period in ms between tries to send a DataFrame to the SymetryML service.
-The graceful backoff algorithm derives the actual period from this value.
+The graceful backoff algorithm derives the actual delay from this value.
 - default: 5000
-- Here is the Java code that implements the delay period of the algorithm:
+- Here is the Java code that implements the delay between tries in the algorithm:

 ```
 // Backoff